nemmusu/sc2-map-unlocker/README.md

 pip install pyqt5
 ```

-To start the script map_unlocker.pyw, follow these steps:
+To start the map_unlocker.pyw script, follow these steps:

 1. Make sure you have installed PyQt5 as described above.